GNS-Science/nzshm-opensha/doc/inversion-cookbook.md

 }
 ```

-## Reweighting
+## Re-weighting

-Reweighting can be enabled with
+Re-weighting can be enabled with

 - `setReweightTargetQuantity()` in Java, and
 - `reweight: True` in `runzi`